3 Identification

 Correlation refers to a statistical relationship between two variables, where one variable tends to increase or decrease as the other variable also increases or decreases.
 However, just because two variables are correlated does not necessarily mean that one variable causes the other.
 This is known as the correlation does not imply causation principle.

-For example, it may be observed that the number of storks in a particular area is correlated with the birth rate of babies in that area.
+For example, across many areas the number of storks is correlated with the birth rate of babies (see Matthews, 2000).
 However, this does not mean that the presence of storks causes an increase in the birth rate.
 It is possible that both the number of storks and the number of babies born are influenced by other factors, such as the overall population density or economic conditions in the area.

-Therefore, it is important to carefully consider all possible explanations (confounders) for a correlation and to use empirical evidence to determine the true cause-and-effect relationship between variables.
+Therefore, it is important to carefully consider all possible explanations (confounders) for a correlation and to use data to disentangle the true cause-and-effect relationship between variables.

 Tip 3.1